day8/re-frame/docs/FAQs/LoadOnMount.md

 and they don't initiate database queries.
 Instead, views are simply a rendering of the current application state.

-Please read the explanation in [PurelyFunctional.tv's writeup](https://purelyfunctional.tv/article/react-vs-re-frame/) under the heading "Reacters load data on mount".
+Please read the further explanation in [PurelyFunctional.tv's writeup](https://purelyfunctional.tv/article/react-vs-re-frame/) under the heading "Reacters load data on mount".
+If you have redux experience, you'll need to retrain yourself.

 ### Do This Instead